 PowerPoint is the only communication tool available in all session halls.

-- We kindly ask all presenters to hand in their presentations to the technician preferably in the morning of the day of their talk but no later than in the break before the start of the session.
+- We kindly ask all presenters to hand in their presentations to the technician in the lecture room preferably in the morning of the day of their talk but no later than in the break before the start of the session.